NCR Silver Review

 Specific Size of Business:

-NCR Silver is aimed squarely at small to medium sized businesses—anything bigger and it would compete with NCR’s Aloha or Counterpoint.
+NCR Silver is aimed squarely at small to medium sized businesses, though I’ve been told that they support a couple franchises as well.
 Until fairly recently, Silver didn’t even have the ability to manage multiple stores under a single account.
 Even with this added feature, its prime audience remains unchanged, and NCR is wise to keep its focus where it is.
 Small business owners don’t normally get the kind of attention NCR is offering, and many will be happy to know that their POS system is not sharing support resources with larger companies who can afford better service.

 Ease of Use: